Real wages: Example

-Trends
+Stagnation

 Historically, the trends of real wages are typically divided into two phases.
 The first phase, known as the Malthusian phase of history, consists of the period of time before the mass modern economic growth that began around 1800.
 During this phase, real wages grew very slowly, if at all, since increases in productivity would typically result in equivalent population growth that offset this increased production and left the income per person relatively constant in the long run.
 The second phase, known as the Solow phase, occurred after 1800 and corresponded with the massive technological and societal improvements brought about by the industrial revolution.
 In this phase, population growth has been more restrained, and as such real wages have risen much more dramatically with rapid increases in technology and productivity over time.

-Following the recession of 2008 real wages globally have stagnated with a world average real wage growth rate of 2% in 2013.
+After the Great Recession, real wages globally have stagnated with a world average real wage growth rate of 2% in 2013.
 Africa, Eastern Europe, Central Asia, and Latin America have all experienced real wage growth of under 0.9% in 2013, whilst the developed countries of the OECD have experienced real wage growth of 0.2% in the same period.
 (Conversely, Asia has consistently experienced strong real wage growth of over 6% from 2006 to 2013.)
 The International Labour Organisation has stated that wage stagnation has resulted in "a declining share of GDP going to labour while an increasing share goes to capital, especially in developed economies."

-The Economic Policy Institute has blamed "intentional policy choices" by governments for real wage stagnation in this period.
-Stating "the abandonment of full employment as a main objective of economic policymaking, declining union density, various labor market policies and business practices, policies that have allowed CEOs and finance executives to capture ever larger shares of economic growth, and globalization policies" have resulted in stagnant real wages in a time of increasing productivity.